|

 which is defined by the illusion

-that every one will be judged According to his own private actions alone.
+that every one will be judged according to his own private actions alone.

 Without negating the apocalyptical dimension,